Ryan Jeffers Player Props: Twins vs. Tigers

 Ryan Jeffers At The Plate

-- Jeffers is hitting .229 with five doubles, a triple, three home runs and 14 walks.
+- Jeffers has five doubles, a triple, three home runs and 14 walks while batting .235.

-- He has homered in 8.6% of his games this season, and 2.5% of his trips to the dish.
+- He has homered in three games this season (8.3%), leaving the park in 2.5% of his chances at the plate.

-- Jeffers has picked up an RBI in 17.1% of his games this season, with two or more RBI in 8.6% of his games.
+- Jeffers has picked up an RBI in six games this year (16.7%), with two or more RBI in three of those contests (8.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.